Project Development Grant (PDG)

-The RCHSS Small Grant Program provides financial assistance to faculty with promising research agenda who might have difficulty accessing funds from other sources.
-This includes project common among humanities disciplines, but are not limited thereto.
-Preference will be given to proposals from faculty have limited alternatives sources of funding and to proposals that have co-funding financial support from their department or school.
+The RCHSS Project Development Grant (PDG) program provides financial assistance to faculty with promising research agenda who might have difficulty accessing funds from other sources.
+This includes projects common among humanities disciplines, but are not limited thereto.
+Preference will be given to proposals from faculty who have limited alternative sources of funding and to proposals that have co-funding support from their department or school.

 - Eligibility: RCHSS full-time tenured or tenure-track faculty